odevices/er-301/tutorial/README.md

 * [Gate](../xroot/Unit/ViewControl/Gate.lua): A control for wrapping a Comparator-like Object and a Branch.
 * [Clock](../xroot/Unit/ViewControl/Clock.lua): A control for wrapping a TapTempo-like Object and a Branch.

 More control types can be made by deriving from [Unit/ViewControl/init.lua](../xroot/Unit/ViewControl/init.lua).
+ViewControls are derived from [Observable](../xroot/Base/Observable.lua) and [Widget](../xroot/Base/Widget.lua), which means they can consume signals (e.g. card ejected, USB cable unplugged, unit renamed, etc.) and events (button presses, encoder movement, etc.).
+The look of a ViewControl is controlled by one or more instances of [Graphics](#graphic).